bookdash/bookdash-books/hippo-wants-to-dance/en/index.md

 ![Hippo splashes in the river among the bulrushes.]({{ page.images-folder }}/03.jpg)

-Hippo wants to dance.She rolls into the river and splashes her arms and legs.
+Hippo wants to dance.

+She rolls into the river and splashes her arms and legs.

 SPLISH!
 SPLASH!